TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

 .. _pages-drag-drop:

 ==================
-Working with Pages
+Working with pages
 ==================

 You can manage pages directly in the page tree.

 .. _Move-Pages:

-Move Pages
+Move pages
 ==========

 #.
 Choose the page you want to move, then drag it anywhere in the page